 Canal Walk is along downtown Richmond, Virginia’s riverfront.
 The James River and the Kanawha Canal were intended to be a hub for shipping goods up Virginia’s coast, but a railroad was built around the same time, rendering the canal obsolete.

-Today, Richmond’s Canal Walk is a popular dining, shopping, and entertainment area.
-Enjoy outdoor waterfront dining at the Cases Del Barco restaurant, or check out the local shops.
-Riverfront Canal Cruises offers guided tours in a canal boat up and down the canal.
-Take a stroll down Canal Walk and learn more about the area via the history medallions and statutes along the 1.25-mile route.
+Richmond’s Canal Walk is a popular dining, shopping, and entertainment area today.
+Enjoy outdoor waterfront dining at the Cases Del Barco restaurant or the local shops.
+Riverfront Canal Cruises offers guided tours up and down the canal in a canal boat.
+Stroll down Canal Walk and learn more about the area via the history medallions and statutes along the 1.25-mile route.

 The Poe Museum